-Your TQi transmitter uses 4 AA batteries.
+Your TQi 2.4GHz transmitter uses 4 AA batteries.
 The battery compartment is located in the base of the transmitter.

-- 1. Remove the battery compartment door by pressing the tab and sliding the door open. - 2.
-Install the batteries in the correct orientation, as indicated in the battery compartment. - 3.
+- Install the batteries in the correct orientation as indicated in the battery compartment. - 3.
 Reinstall the battery compartment door and snap it closed. - 4.
 Turn on the transmitter and check the status LED for a solid green light.

-If the status LED flashes red, the transmitter batteries may be weak, discharged or possibly installed incorrectly.
+If the status LED flashes red, the transmitter batteries may be weak, discharged, or possibly installed incorrectly.
 Replace with new batteries.
 The power indicator light does not indicate the charge level of the battery pack installed in the model.
+Refer to the Troubleshooting section on page 40 for more information on the transmitter's status LED codes.